objecttrouve/convenience-matchers/README.md

 #### Matching

-* Fluent DSL that allows for focusing on the relevant aspects.
+* Fluent DSL that allows for focusing on the relevant aspects
-* Human friendly configurable output in case of a mismatch.
+* Human friendly configurable output in case of a mismatch
-* Compensate poor or absent `toString` implementations.
+* Compensate poor or absent `toString` implementations

 #### Matching Objects

-* Check all relevant properties of an object on one go.
+* Check all relevant properties of an object on one go
-* Ignore irrelevant properties at the same time.
+* Ignore irrelevant properties at the same time
-* Match nested structures in a uniform way.
+* Match nested structures in a uniform way, aligned with the test object structure

-#### Matching Iterables
+#### Matching Maps And Iterables

-* Instantaneous overview of which items in an `Iterable` matched and which didn't.
+* Instantaneous overview of which items in an `Iterable` matched and which didn't
-* Clear indication of which actual item breaks sort order or expected order of items.
+* Clear indication of which actual item breaks sort order or expected order of items
-* Easy identification of unwanted duplicates.
+* Easy identification of unwanted duplicates
-* Easy identification of unwanted items.
+* Easy identification of unwanted items
-* Fancy comforting error descriptions.
+* Revealing error descriptions

 ### Drawbacks

-* Some performance is traded for convenience.
+* Performance tradeoffs
-* Needs a minimum of syntactic sugaring.
+* Needs some syntactic sugaring

 Alternatives